CylonicRaider/LeetQuest/README.md

 **Building the client**: To build the client, run `npm run build`.

 **Building game maps**: This (particularly expensive) step needs to run separately via `npm run build-maps`.
-It is only necessary when the `map.tmx` file has been edited — the built map files are version-controlled.
+It is only necessary when the `tools/maps/tmx/map.tmx` file has been edited — the built map files are version-controlled.

 **Running the server**: To run the game server, run `npm start` (remember to build the client if necessary).

-As default, the client is configured to connect to the server it is loaded from; the server, in turn, listens on port `8000` by default, and serves the client (if the latter is built).
+The server takes a single optional command-line parameter, viz. the name of a configuration file, which defaults to `config.json`.
+The configuration file overrides the defaults supplied in `config.default.json`.

-More detailed documentation is located in the `client` and `server` directories.
+Additional documentation is located in the `client` and `server` directories.

 ## License